Scottie Nell Hughes: Biography

-On 18 September 2017, Hughes sued Fox News asserting she had been raped by Fox Business Network host Charles Payne.
-He denied the accusation, was suspended by the network pending an investigation into his conduct and, after the investigation was completed, was reinstated.
-Hughes said her two-year sexual relationship with Payne was coerced and that she believed it would help her obtain a permanent position at the network.
+On 18 September 2017, Hughes sued Fox News, asserting she had been raped by Fox Business Network host Charles Payne.
+He denied the accusation, was suspended by the network pending an investigation into his conduct, then reinstated after the investigation was completed.
+Hughes said her two-year sexual relationship with Payne was coerced, and that she believed it would help her obtain a permanent position at the network.
 Her appearances were drastically reduced after she ended the relationship in 2015 and reported Payne to Fox.
-She sued Fox for retaliation for reduction of her appearances on Fox, which suit was settled with details unknown.
+She sued Fox for retaliation for reduction of her appearances on Fox; the suit was settled, the details not publicized.

-She wrote the 2014 Roar: The New Conservative Woman Speaks Out.
+Her book, Roar: The New Conservative Woman Speaks Out, was published in 2014.

 In a live interview broadcast on CNN the day before the 2016 presidential election, she confused the word "Molotov" with mazel tov, a Jewish expression of congratulations or good luck, when she stated that a video by rap music artist and Hillary Clinton supporter Jay-Z begins "with a crowd throwing mazel tov cocktails."